nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomList/README.md

 ### Void Shrink()

 The Shrink() method is the same as the Resize() method with the small difference that it will reduce the length twice, instead of increasing it.

+### Implement void Insert(int Index, Int Item) Method

+You are already familiar with this method, so let us go straight to the implementation.
+First of all, we will split the logic into smaller tasks:

+	We have an index parameter, so we must validate the index.
+	We must check if the array should be resized.
+	We have to rearrange the items to free the space for the required index.
+	Finally, insert the given item on the index and increase the count.

+You probably have already noticed, that since we have a method to rearrange the items to the left, used to fill up the space when we remove an item, we must have a method to rearrange items to the right, so let's create it.

+Starting from the end of the actual elements, this method will copy every single item on the next index.
+The loop will end on the requested index.